 Labradors vs Golden Retrievers.
 As two of the most popular breeds in the United States, they both make fantastic pets.
 They are loving, loyal and playful dogs, who meld into most families with ease.

 But while these two breeds are undoubtedly similar in many ways, they also have a few key differences.
 This means that you’ll likely prefer one of the breeds over the other – you just need to learn about these differences, so you can make an informed choice.

 Below, we’ll talk about some of the strengths and weaknesses of both breeds, as well as some of the things that make both of these dogs such great companions.

-Golden retrievers and Labrador retrievers were both developed with the goal of creating excellent bird-hunting dogs, who were also great pets.
+Labradors and Golden Retrievers were both developed with the goal of creating excellent bird-hunting dogs, who were also great pets.

 Because they are bird dogs, both breeds were bred to have a “soft mouth,” meaning that they typically bite down gently when carrying things.
 This was important to ensure that these dogs wouldn’t mangle a downed duck while retrieving it.